dOrgTech/docs/DSPs/006-Onboarding-&-Engagement.md

 Sample work bins will likely include these and more...
 - Mapping the [Member Journey](https://docs.google.com/document/d/1z47NnQ91T0OvlHFYXhwEY9SSEmz1Tj0MpNeT695XKJE/edit) (Steff)
 - Improve systems for organizing contact lists and running comms (Steff)
-- Keeping our Twitter active (Ingamar?
-Rob?)
+- Keeping our Twitter active (Bernie)
 - Advising on procedures that improve quality of work (Ori)
 - Getting client feedback and measuring customer happiness (Rob)
 - Builder outreach campaign (Rob)

 This workstream will lead to new initiatives as well as build off of old / existing ones, such as,
 - [DSP 2: Q4 2020 Ops Roles](https://github.com/dOrgTech/Ops/blob/master/DSPs/002-Ops-Roles.md)